 Aguas Calientes Cuzco And The Sacred Valley, Peru Travel Guide

 Machu Picchu is the main attraction.
-Built in the 15th century, it sits on a peak ridge at 2,430 meters (7,970 ft) over sea level, overlooking the Sacred Valley.
-A UNESCO World Heritage site and just one of the New Seven Wonders of the World, Machu Picchu likely served as a royal estate or a sacred religious site for Inca leaders.
+Built in the 15th century, it sits on a high hill ridge at 2,430 meters (7,970 ft) above sea level, overlooking the Sacred Valley.
+A UNESCO World Heritage site and one of the New Seven Wonders of the World, Machu Picchu likely served as a royal estate or a sacred religious site for Inca leaders.

 Its well-preserved structures and stunning location give a profound historical experience.

-Museums give valuable background to your visit, enhancing your the total experience.
+Museums give valuable background to your visit, enriching your the total experience.

 No specific industrial or armed forces heritage sites are significant in Aguas Calientes.

-The town's development mainly supports the visitor experience to Machu Picchu.
+The town's development mainly supports the visitor experience to The Lost city of the incas.

 The infrastructure is geared towards transit and services for visitors.